kubedb/docs/docs/guides/mariadb/distributed/autoscaler/compute/cluster/index.md

 Here,

-- `spec.clusterSpreadConstraint.distributionRules[].monitoring.prometheus.url` specifies the Prometheus endpoint for the corresponding spoke cluster.
-The autoscaler uses this URL to scrape CPU and memory usage metrics for pods running in that cluster.
 - `spec.clusterSpreadConstraint.distributionRules[].replicaIndices` specifies which MariaDB replica indices are scheduled on that cluster.
 Here `demo-controller` hosts replicas `0` and `2`, and `demo-worker` hosts replica `1`.

 Apply the `PlacementPolicy` on the hub (`demo-controller`) cluster: